SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/4_subaccounts/4_1_create_subaccount_manual.md

 Open SAP BTP Cockpit in your Global Account.

 1. Navigate to "Account Explorer".
-Click on the "Create" drop-down button and select "Subaccount."
+Click the "Create" drop-down button, then select "Subaccount."

     <img src="images_04/4_1_1_man_create_suba_1.png" alt="Create Subaccount" width="600" />

 2. Specify a Subaccount name and a Subdomain name.

-   This will be part of the URL for accessing the applications you subscribe to from this subaccount.
+   This will be part of the URL used to access the applications you subscribe to from this subaccount.
    The subdomain name must be unique across all subaccounts in the same region.

 3. Select the region (which also determines the infrastructure provider).